ravikduvvuri/FashionImagesClassification/README.md

     4.1.3 Removed missing data rows as they are not needed for images classification

 ### 4.2 EDA on Styles data
-  These plots provide the information about how clean data looks like from distribution perspective
+  These plots provide the information about how data looks like from distribution perspective

     4.2.1 Colour distribution by Gender